EOFY offer

 Why marginal cost matters to your business

-Marginal cost matters because it directly affects your pricing, production, and profitability decisions.
+Marginal cost directly affects your pricing, production, and profitability decisions.
 Without this number, you're guessing whether growth will help or hurt your bottom line.
-This is a significant risk given that many organisations use traditional costing methods despite their potential for a negative business management impact.

 Understanding your marginal cost helps you:

-• Set optimal prices: Find the sweet spot where customers will pay while you still maximise revenue
+• set optimal prices by finding the point where customers will pay while you still maximise revenue

-• Decide production levels: Know exactly when producing more units increases profit versus when it erodes margins
+• decide production levels by knowing exactly when producing more units increases profit versus when it erodes margins

-• Evaluate special orders: Determine whether accepting a bulk order at a discount makes financial sense
+• evaluate special orders by determining whether accepting a bulk order at a discount makes financial sense

-• Allocate resources efficiently: Identify which products deserve more investment based on their marginal profitability
+• allocate resources efficiently by identifying which products deserve more investment based on their marginal profitability

-• Avoid costly mistakes: Prevent scenarios where higher production actually increases your average costs
+• avoid costly mistakes by preventing scenarios where higher production actually increases your average costs

 When to use marginal cost analysis

-• Evaluate bulk orders: A customer wants 500 units at a 15% discount.
-Will you still profit?
+• evaluate bulk orders: a customer wants 500 units at a 15% discount and you need to know if you'll still profit

-• Consider expanding: You're thinking about increasing regular production.
-Will the extra units cost more or less than your current average?
+• consider expanding: you're thinking about increasing regular production and need to know if extra units will cost more or less than your current average

-• Compare product lines: Which products generate the best return when you scale up?
+• compare product lines: you want to determine which products generate the best return when you scale up

-• Respond to competition: A competitor dropped prices.
-Can you match them and still make money?
+• respond to competition: a competitor dropped prices and you need to know if you can match them and still make money

-• Plan for seasonal changes: Demand spikes in December.
-Should you ramp up production or outsource?
+• plan for seasonal changes: demand spikes in December and you need to decide whether to ramp up production or outsource

 Marginal revenue vs marginal cost